HeWhoShallNotBeMentioned/Basic_Data_Visualization_Line_Chart/readme.md

-# _Simple Bar Chart_
+# _Simple Line Chart_

-#### _{Displays 10 years of Detroit Tigers win counts graphically}, {3/31/2016}_
+#### _{Displays 50 years of CO2 and global temp numbers graphically}, {4/1/2016}_

 #### By _**{Chris Underwood}**_

 ## Description

-_{Static chart that prints the number of wins for the Detroit Tigers over a ten year period by year.
+_{Static chart that shows the relationship between CO2 in the atmosphere and the rise in global temps.
 Data is stored in a series of arrays in the script.
 Adapted in part from Data Visualization with JavaScript by Stephen A. Thomas}_

 ## Setup/Installation Requirements
 Download the files.